russelljjarvis/russelljjarvis/README.md

 ### a One-Page Operating Manual (for Russell Jarvis). 👋

-Inspired by the idea from the book "Time Wise" paraphrased as "Humans are more complicated than code but machines have documentation and humans do not".

 [![ORCID](https://img.shields.io/badge/ORCID-0000--0001--9813--3167-9745f5?style=flat-square.svg)](https://orcid.org/0000-0003-0281-2849)

 [![Code Portfolio](https://img.shields.io/badge/Personal_Site-green?style=flat-square.svg)](https://russelljjarvis.github.io/home/)

-### How should people best communicate with you?
+Inspired by the idea from the book "Time Wise" paraphrased as "Humans are more complicated than code but machines have documentation and humans do not".

+### How Should People Best Communicate With You?

 I am about to start experimenting with wearing foam based ear plugs at work.
 If I can't hear a polite bid for my attention, try gesturing in my peripheral vision.
 You can also get me with the default work messenger platform, or email.